 I’ve written about this bike before.
 I lucked into finding the frame for sale in 1998 and spent almost half a year afterward sourcing the parts I wanted, buying them as I could afford to.
 I spec’d the drivetrain and built the wheels specifically for a ride I planned from Portland, Maine to Anchorage, Alaska—a ride I never ended up taking, though I’ve put the bike through many more miles as that trip would have.

-The XO–1 is a unique bicycle; only a thousand XO–1s were made, and when they go up for sale, they vanish immediately.
+The XO–1 is a unique bicycle; only a thousand XO–1s were made in 1993, and when they go up for sale, they vanish immediately.
 The bike is legendary enough to warrant a company to manufacture a tribute to the original and if I park it somewhere “bike literate”, 7 times out of 10 there is another bike geek drooling over it when I return.
 What makes it special?
 Some combination of its frame geometry, reliable and repairable construction (steel tubes joined by lugs), and its original components make it quirky: a bike that is simultaneously fast and nimble as well as strong and utilitarian.
 It was and is a bike made to ride both for pleasure and for purpose.
 It is at home on a road, on a dirt path, down a hill, or loaded with camping gear.
 The XO–1 and the Bridgestone USA brand eschewed bike trends at the time (and many which have emerged since) by being so resolutely functional, and this is often attributed to the philosophical leanings of Grant Peterson, who ran Bridgestone USA and who now runs Rivendell Bicycle Works.